Khudi

 Khudi is a philosophical concept developed by Muhammad Iqbal.
-His philosophical writings and poetical works had a notable impression on the religio-cultural and social revival of the East particularly subcontinent Muslim.
+His philosophical writings and poetical works had a notable impression on the religio-cultural and social revival of the East, particularly on the Muslims of the subcontinent.
 The central theme of his philosophical thought throughout his works, prose and poetry, especially in The Secrets of the Self, The Secrets of Selflessness and Message from the East is the doctrine of Khudi.
-As a Muslim sage he realised that the revival of man both as an individual and as a member of social group can only come from the ultimate central principle of his being, namely, the Self or Khudi.
+As a Muslim sage he realised that the revival of man both as an individual and as a member of a social group can only come from the ultimate central principle of his being, namely, the Self or Khudi.
 His knowledge convinced him that the decadent condition of Muslims was due to those philosophical systems which regard the world as a mere illusion not worth striving for, and to certain classes of Sufis who regarded self-annihilation as the highest goal of human life.
-His use of term Khudi is synonymous with the world of Ruh as mentioned in the Quran.
-To him the main purpose of the Quran is to awaken in man "the higher consciousness of his manifold relations with Allah and the universe".
-In his opinion the undeveloped condition and the miserable plight of the Muslim nations were due to lost real identity of Khudi and to keep distance from the true spirit of Islam.
+His use of the term Khudi is synonymous with the world of Ruh as mentioned in the Quran.
+To him the main purpose of the Quran is to awaken in human beings "the higher consciousness of his manifold relations with Allah and the universe".
+In his opinion, the undeveloped condition and the miserable plight of the Muslim nations were due to losing the true identity of Khudi and distancing themselves from the true spirit of Islam.

 Iqbal's ideal for individual as well as social life is Self-affirmation not Self-negation which was the common teaching of Hindu and Sufi pantheism.
 Hence Iqbal tried to establish a firm theoretical foundation for his viewpoints, and to discover a proper philosophical terminology for conveying his message to all the humanity.
 To Iqbal Khudi is a universal and comprehensive reality with different degrees in expression, which moves perfection.
 Various factors and principles-which are mostly the same positive and negative religio-moral qualities can strengthen or weaken Khudi in human beings until it reaches the highest stage of perfection, that is, Vicegerency of God on earth.
 Iqbal, therefore, condemned the doctrine of dissolution of the human self into the featureless Absolute as an Ideal of inaction and poverty of life, and developed his own doctrine based on self-affirmation under the unique name of Khudi.
 According to him: